-This song is ideal for beginners to learn as due to its various incarnations there are no hard and fast rules about how you need to perform it exactly.
-It uses just three chords which are A, D, and E, feel free to strum it however you feel like!
+This song is ideal for beginners.
+Due to its various incarnations, there are no hard-and-fast rules about how you need to perform it exactly.
+It uses just three chords which are A, D, and E. Feel free to strum it however you like!

 We Belong Together by Mariah Carey